2016 Turkish coup d'état attempt: Reasons for failure

 According to Naunihal Singh, author of Seizing Power, the coup attempt also failed because the plotters failed to secure control of the media and shape the narrative.
 Successful coups require that the rebels control the mass media.
 This allows even small rebel contingents to portray themselves as fully in control, and their victory as inevitable.
 Consequently, they convince the public, along with neutral and even loyalist soldiers, to defect to them or not resist.
 The rebels failed to properly broadcast their messages effectively across the media that they controlled.
 They failed to capture Türksat, Turkey's main cable and satellite communications company, and failed to gain control of the country's television and mobile phone networks.
 This allowed Erdoğan to make his FaceTime call, and to speak on television.

 Other scholars of civil-military relations, like Drew H. Kinney, have said reports like Luttwak and Singh's miss the point of their own analysis: civil resistance thwarted the coup.
 Luttwak argues that wayward elements of the Turkish armed forces could not silence Erdoğan.
-Singh says that the rebels could not project success because they couldn't control the message.
-Kinney states that neither of these reasons on their own matter, but rather it's their effect—civil disobedience—that is important.
+Singh says that the rebels could not project success because they could not control the message.
+Kinney states that neither of these reasons on their own matter, but rather it is their effect—civil disobedience—that is important.
 We might find that "[Gülen's movement] ... [might] have had nothing to do with the attempted takeover in July, but civilians [nevertheless] definitely played a role in thwarting the coup," writes Kinney. "...
 [A]n unhappy civilian populace mobilized to face down the military."

-Erdoğan wasn't censored (Luttwak's point) and was therefore able to use FaceTime to mobilize resistance, which in turn hindered the conspirators' ability to project success (Singh's point).
+Erdoğan was not censored (Luttwak's point) and was therefore able to use FaceTime to mobilize resistance, which in turn hindered the conspirators' ability to project success (Singh's point).
 The result is civilian resistance to soldiers, i.e., people power.
 The reason Singh, Luttwak, and other scholars of civil-military relations miss this is, according to Kinney, because they "usually do not study extra-military reasons for coup failures/successes," but rather put a premium on "the inner-workings of the [military] operation."
 In short, they blame the military for its failure rather than acknowledge the power of the masses and their successes.

 Pro-state forces sent text messages to every Turkish citizen calling for them to protest against the coup attempt.
 Throughout the night sela prayers were repeatedly called from mosque minarets across the country to encourage people to resist the coup plotters.
 While the sela is usually called from minarets to inform the public of a funeral, they are also traditionally performed to notify of a significant event, in this case "to rally people".

 The coup plotters initiated their operation hours ahead of the planned time when they understood that their plans had been compromised.
 Had the coup been launched at its original time, the middle of the night, much of the population would have been asleep.
 The streets would have been mostly empty.